neilburd/ExpressBeerApi/README.md

 Skip the frontend!
 We are going to be returning JSON data, which is how real-world APIs communicate.

-Using the PostMan app, we will create the appropriate request and fire it off to our app.
+Using the Postman app, we will create the appropriate request and fire it off to our app.
 Another way to make requests is by using the command line tool cURL.

 ## Step 1 - Set up